yun-vis/fhstp-bcc-csharp/pages/performance.md

         // add 5 times char A in the message for (int i = 0; i < 5; i++)
         {
+            // Next() returns a non-negative random integer that is less than the specified maximum.
             Thread.Sleep(r.Next(2000));
             Message += "A";
             Console.Write(".");